-The Ghanaian government has made conscious efforts to increase the knowledge of contraceptives and its use since 1975.
-A lot of efforts have made to support family planning programs and the dispersal of contraceptives, either openly through government facilities by the Ministry of Health (MOH), or indirectly through the support of the undertakings of non-governmental organizations such as a family planning association (United Nation, 2002).
-A nationwide contraceptive use of 33% has been approximate even although 43% of married women in the nation preferred to space their offspring and an extra 24% percent need to limit births.
-The disparity of use of family planning systems among municipal and countryside, the rich and poor position several women in the most deprived region at a disadvantage (Ghana Statistical Service, 2003).
-According to the 2008 demographic and Health Survey indicates that women in Ghana have an average of 4 children and the normal children per woman ranges from 3 in the municipal areas to 5 in the countryside areas.
-A key factor underlying the high fertility rate in Ghana is the low patronage of modern contraceptives (Ghana Health Service).
-Unfortunately, in Ghana, only 25% of current married women are currently using contraceptives (Ghana statistical service, 2008).
+The Ghanaian government has made conscious effort to increase the knowledge on contraceptives and its use since 1975.
+A lot of efforts have made to support family planning programmes and the distribution of contraceptives, either directly through government facilities by the Ministry of Health (MOH), or indirectly through support of the activities of nongovernmental organizations such as family planning associations.
+A national contraceptive use of 33% has been estimated even though 43% of married women in the country desired to space their children and an additional 24% percent need to limit births.
+The disparity of use of family planning methods among urban and rural, the rich and poor put many women in the most deprived area at a disadvantage (Ghana Statistical Service, 2003).
+According to the 2008 demographic and Health Survey indicates that women in Ghana have an average of 4 children and the average children per women ranges from 3 in the urban areas to 5 in the rural areas.
+A major factor underlying the high fertility rate in Ghana is the low patronage of modern contraceptive (Ghana Health Service).
+Unfortunately, in Ghana, only 25% of current married women are currently using contraceptive (Ghana statistical service, 2008).